How To Dry Lavender (Preserving Methods And Tips)

 - Add lavender to your water, lemonade, tea, or your favorite adult drinks.

-Or check out our post on 15 ways to use up that lovely dried lavender around your home.
+Learn More: Check out our post on 15 ways to use up that lovely dried lavender around your home.

 How To Harvest Lavender For Drying